License Options for Faculty and Staff: |

 |

 Staff and Faculty members with an active Acrobat Pro/Adobe Express license who require a Creative Cloud license to support their daily work can purchase a Creative Cloud license from the Software Library using a university COA.
-Faculty and staff are encouraged to discuss their licensing needs with their planning unit contact listed below.

-To start using Adobe products after you have purchased a license, you will need to download the individual Adobe product or the Creative Cloud suite onto your workstation.
-Users with managed workstations can download Adobe Acrobat Pro, Adobe Express, and Adobe Creative Cloud onto their computer from the Company Portal.
-Users with unmanaged workstations/personal devices can download the Creative Cloud suite directly from the Adobe website.
+To start using Adobe products after you purchase a license, you will need to download the individual Adobe product or the Creative Cloud suite onto your workstation.
+Users with managed workstations can download Adobe Reader, Adobe Express, and Adobe Creative Cloud onto their computers from the Company Portal.
+If you already have an Acrobat Pro license assigned, downloading the Adobe Reader application will give you the premium version by default.

 Once the application has been installed on your workstation, you can log in using your yale.edu email address.